jacquelineheatley/07-08-project-1/README.md

 Usage

 If random facts and quotes about cats tickles your toebeans this app is for you!
-If you enjoy looking at random cat pictures and gif then this app is also for you!
+If you enjoy looking at random cat pictures and gifs then this app is also for you!

 screenshots
 code examples